 All the end of year exams from 2011 to 2015, as 8 MB zip file

 There are a large number of worksheets grouped on the separate page linked on the tab to the side.
-Those are mostly preliminary material for practice.
+Those are mostly preliminary material for practice on basic skills.

 Algebra Trial 1